-- 8. Fees.
-There are no specific costs related to facsimile transmissions except to the extent that the filings are taxed as cost to any case.
-It is the sender's responsibility to ensure that there is sufficient deposit posted with the Court with which to satisfy the cost relating to the filing. - 9.
-Filing Acceptance or Rejection.
-The Court is authorized to reject any facsimile transmission filing if the sender fails to provide the Facsimile Cover Page required under Section Five (5) of this Rule or if the transmission contains a filing not acceptable under Section Three (3) of this Rule. - 10.
-Date and Time.
-Subject to the other provisions of this Local Rule, all documents filed by fax shall be considered filed with the Court as of the date and time that the fax transmission has been received by the Court.
-For purposes of this provision and for entering such filings into the electronic Case Docket system, a facsimile filing shall be deemed to have been received by the Court as of the date and time printed on each page of the incoming fax transmission as printed out by the Court's facsimile equipment.
-There shall be no other date and time stamp required for the filing of a fax document with the Court.
+- 10. Date and Time.
+Any document submitted by fax to Probate Court will not be considered filed until accepted after the Court Review with the exceptions listed below.
+While faxed documents may be submitted to the Court twenty-four (24) hours a day, seven (7) days a week, Court Review is performed during Court hours.
 The risks of transmitting a document by fax to the Court shall be borne entirely by the sender.
-Anyone using facsimile filing is urged to verify receipt of such filings by the Court through whatever technological means are available, including the Court's website. - 11.
+Anyone using facsimile filing is urged to verify receipt of such filings by the Court through whatever technological means are available, including the Court's website.
+When accepted, each document will receive an electronic stamp.
+This stamp will include the date and time that the filer transmitted the document to the Filing system as well as the date and time the document was accepted and filed by the Court.
+In the event the Court rejects a submitted document following the Court Review, the document shall not become part of the Official Court Record and the filer will be required to resubmit the document or correct any defects to meet filing requirements.
+Time at the Court (Eastern Standard or Daylight) governs, rather than the time zone from which the filing is made. - 11.
+Exceptions: Civil Actions, Complaints for Spouse to Purchase Real Estate, Creditor's Claims, Civil Matters, Answers in Civil Cases, and Will Contests are deemed filed upon receipt as indicated by the date and time generated on the incoming fax transmission by the Court's facsimile system. - 12.
 Original Filing.
 A document filed by fax shall be accepted as the original filing if the person sending the fax complies with all of the requirements set forth in this Local Rule.
 The person making a fax filing need not file any source document with the Court.
-However, until the case is closed and all opportunities for post-judgment relief are exhausted the filer must maintain in their records and have available for production on request by the Court the source document of any document filed by fax, with original signatures as otherwise required under the applicable rules, together with the original copy of the facsimile cover sheet used for the subject filing. - 12.
+However, until the case is closed and all opportunities for post-judgment relief are exhausted, the filer must maintain in their records and have available for production on request by the Court the source document of any document filed by fax, with original signatures as otherwise required under the applicable rules, together with the original copy of the facsimile cover sheet used for the subject filing. - 13.
 Signatures.
 Facsimile filings shall contain a signature followed by the printed name of the person signing the source document.